Equivariant cohomology of even-dimensional complex quadrics from a combinatorial point of view: Introduction

 In the paper \cite{GKM}, Goresky, Kottwiz, and MacPherson established a framework for studying the class of manifolds with a torus action, known as {\it equivariantly formal}, by using their fixed points and one-dimensional orbits.
 These manifolds are now commonly referred to as {\it GKM manifold}.
 Expanding on their work, Guillemin and Zara introduced the notion of an abstract {\it GKM graph} in \cite{GZ01} as a combinatorial counterpart of GKM manifolds, thus initiating the study of spaces with torus actions using the combinatorial structure of GKM graphs.
 Since then, the research of GKM manifolds and GKM graphs, commonly known as GKM theory, has been the subject of extensive research (e.g., \cite{GHZ, GKZ, GSZ, Ku16, Ku19, MMP}).

 One can view GKM theory as a methodology for computing equivariant cohomology based on the combinatorial structure of a graph.
 For an equivariantly formal GKM manifold, its equivariant cohomology is isomorphic to the {\it graph equivariant cohomology} of its corresponding GKM graph, see \eqref{graph-equivariant-cohomology}.
 On the other hand, for abstract GKM graphs, the graph equivariant cohomology can be defined independently of geometry, leading to its study in various articles (e.g., \cite{DKS, FY, FIM, GHZ, GSZ, KU, KS, MMP}).
 In particular, in \cite{MMP}, Maeda-Masuda-Panov introduced the combinatorial counterpart of a torus manifold, where a {\it torus manifold} is defined by a $2n$-dimensional $T^{n}$-manifold with fixed points.
 This combinatorial object is called a {\it torus graph}, and its properties have been extensively studied.
 Notably, they established that the graph equivariant cohomology of a torus graph is isomorphic to its {\it face ring}, which is defined using the simplicial poset induced from the subgraphs of a torus graph, relying solely on algebraic and combinatorial arguments.
 The advantage of establishing such a result for abstract GKM graphs, without relying on geometry, is that it can be applied to a wider class of equivariantly formal GKM manifolds (or spaces) that share the same GKM graph.
+This enables us to compute the equivariant cohomology of equivariantly formal GKM manifolds, even when well-known techniques for computing equivariant cohomology, such as certain methods in algebraic topology or Hamiltonian torus actions, cannot be applied.
 Hence, the result in \cite{MMP} can be regarded as a generalization of the computation of the equivariant cohomology ring of torus manifolds presented in \cite{MP}.

 In our paper, we focus on the study of GKM graphs corresponding to {\it even-dimensional complex quadrics}.
 An even-dimensional complex quadric $Q_{2n}$ is defined by

 having the natural $T^{n+1}$-action